grupo-avispa/pioneer_ros2/README.md

  * [pioneer_common]: This package provides common functionalities for the pioneer stack.
  * [pioneer_core]: This package provides the abstract interface (virtual base classes) for the Pioneer Modules.
- * [pioneer_mira]: This is the main node that interfaces with the Aria framework.
+ * [pioneer_aria]: This is the main node that interfaces with the Aria framework.
  * [pioneer_modules]: This package contains the implementations of the Pioneer modules such as `drive`, `charger`, etc.
  * [pioneer_msgs]: This package contains messages and services related to the MobileRobots Pioneer robot base.